invpe/HashNet/Release/README.md

 Multiplatform release for W32, Linux, ESP32 - the iOS comes with an invite from the AppStore Test Flight.
 This release supports jobs with `DSHA256`, `SHA1` stay up to date with new ones coming.

+Since this is in POC, It is recommended to run the binaries in the loop, in case the mining exits due to software issues, loop will restart it again.

 # Instructions

 ## Windows